geek-cookbook/geek-cookbook/manuscript/recipies/cryptominer/mining-rig.md

 I recommend this design (_with the board with little holes in it_) - it takes up more space, but I have more room to place extra components (_PSUs, hard drives, etc_), as illustrated below:

+!!! note
+    You'll note the hard drives in the picture - that's not part of the mining requirements, it's because my rig doubles as my [Plex](/recipies/plex/) server ;)

 ![My mining rig, populated](../../images/mining_rig_populated.jpg)

 ## Continue your adventure